yastn/yastn/docs/source/mps/init.rst

 Creating empty MPS/MPO
 ======================

-In order to initialize MPS :class:`yastn.tn.mps.Mps` or MPO :class:`yastn.tn.mps.Mpo` we have to create an object of that class.
+To initialize MPS or MPO for :code:`N` sites, we have to create an instance of class :class:`yastn.tn.mps.MpsMpo` specifying the number of physical legs, i.e., one for MPS and 2 for MPO.
+It supports one-dimensional tensor networks, defined by dict of rank-3 or rank-4 :class:`yastn.Tensor`-s for MPS and MPO, respectively.
+The new instance starts without any tensors defined.

+.. autoclass:: yastn.tn.mps.MpsMpo

+One can directly create a new empty MPS of `N` sites using :code:`psi = yastn.tn.mps.Mps(N)`.
+Tensors are not initialized at this point.
+Similarly, :code:`psi = yastn.tn.mps.Mpo(N)` initializes MPO.

 .. autofunction:: yastn.tn.mps.Mps
 .. autofunction:: yastn.tn.mps.Mpo

-To initialize an empty object for MPS use :code:`psi = yastn.tn.mps.Mps(N)` which creates MPS of `N` sites but without any tensors defined.

-Both :class:`yastn.tn.mps.Mps` and :class:`yastn.tn.mps.Mpo` inherit all functions from parent class :class:`yastn.tn.mps.MpsMpo` but differ by a number of physical legs, i.e., one for MPS and 2 for MPO. :class:`yastn.tn.mps.MpsMpo` supports one dimensional tensor networks, defined by list of rank-3 or rank-4 :class:`yastn.Tensor`-s for  :class:`yastn.tn.mps.Mps` and :class:`yastn.tn.mps.Mpo` respectively.

-.. autoclass:: yastn.tn.mps.MpsMpo

 Setting MPS/MPO tensors by hand